Embossed Stamp Resist Cards

 - Heat tool.
 (Fun fact: When I first started out stamping years ago, I used the gas stove in my apartment to emboss.
 I wouldn’t recommend this technique, but as long as I didn’t scorch the paper, it did the job.
 I love my heat tool!)

-I finished the image and gave it some extra texture by spritzing water over the ink and adding a few white sequins.
+To finish the image and gave it some extra texture, I spritzed water over the ink and added a few white sequins.

 I used this same emboss/ink resist technique to create the sentiment banner in the darkest blue and adhered it to a larger white banner.
-I adhered everything to the front of the Calypso Coral cardstock and trimmed the excess.
+Trim the excess.
+Lastly, use your favorite adhesive to adhere everything to the front of the Calypso Coral cardstock.

 I’m also entering this card into the Addicted to Stamps and More!
 Challenge #297 Make your Mark , Crafty Cardmakers Embossing theme, Little Patch of Crafty Friends challenge, and the Penny Black “In the Garden” Challenge!